 If you struggle with inflammation, it would be in your best interest to avoid ingredients like artificial sweeteners as much as possible in your diet.

-Better Options: What Kind of Sweeteners Are Safe to Use?
+Better Options: What Kind of Sweeteners Are Safe to Use in Food and Drinks?

 Thankfully, nature has given us plenty of delicious and sweet foods to eat that can safely replace table sugar.
 These can be eaten as part of a whole foods diet, which is the approach recommended at the IAWP.
 Whole foods nourish our bodies at the cellular level, allowing us to eat a wide array of vitamins, minerals, antioxidants, phytochemicals, and other nutrients needed for cellular processes.
 Whole foods make us vibrant and healthy!